Viewing IT Services

 • Email.
 Event was generated by an Email from an external agent, for example, Microsoft Operations Manager (MOM).

 • Internal.
-Event was generated by SL1.
+Event was generated by Skylar One.

 • Trap.
 Event was generated by an SNMP trap.